robotframework/robotframework-RFCP-syllabus/learning_objectives.md

 ### Learning objectives

-1. The Candidate shall understand difference between: BuiltIn, Standard and External Libraries.
-(K2)
+1. The Candidate shall understand difference between: BuiltIn, Standard and External Libraries (K2)
-2. The Candidate shall understand difference between importing libraries by name and by path.
-(K2)
+2. The Candidate shall understand difference between importing libraries by name and by path (K2)
-3. The Candidate can use Libdoc html documentation to identify a keyword for a specific purpose.
-(K3)
+3. The Candidate can use Libdoc html documentation to identify a keyword for a specific purpose (K3)
 4. The Candidate shall be able to import Libraries in robot code by name and by path (K4)
-5. The Candidate shall be able to search external Libraries.
-(K4)
+5. The Candidate shall be able to search external Libraries (K4)
-6. The Candidate shall be able to install external Libraries- (K4)
+6. The Candidate shall be able to install external Libraries (K4)
+7. The Candidate shall understand the purpose of Libdoc (K4?)

 ### Importing